Melisaavr/rock_paper_winner/README.md

 ## Technologies Used
-HTML- was used as the foundation of the site.
+* [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML)- was used as the foundation of the site.

-CSS - was used to add the styles and layout of the site.
+* [CSS](https://developer.mozilla.org/en-US/docs/Web/css-) was used to add the styles and layout of the site.

-JS - was used to add interactivity to the site.
+* [JS](https://www.w3schools.com/js/) - was used to add interactivity to the site.

-VSCode was used as the main tool to write and edit code.
+* [VSCode](https://code.visualstudio.com/) was used as the main tool to write and edit code.

-GitHub was used to host the code of the website.
+* [GitHub](https://github.com/) was used to host the code of the website.
+* [CSS Flexbox](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox)- was used to arrange items symmetrically on the pages.

 ## Deployment
 GitHub Pages were used to host the website.
 The following are the deployment steps: Go to the Settings tab in the GitHub repository.
 Click "Save" after selecting the Main Branch from the drop-down menu for the source section.
 The page will automatically reload with a thorough ribbon display to show that the deployment was successful.